rootVIII/proxy_web_crawler/README.md

 ### Search for a website with a different proxy each time
-This script automates the process of searching for a website via keyword and the Bing search engine.... page after page
+This script automates the process of searching for a website via keyword and the DuckDuckGo search engine.... page after page
 <br><br>
 Pass a complete URL and at least 1 keyword as command line arguments:
 <br>